microsoft/AI/README.md

-# Microsoft AI
-## Samples, Reference Architectures, Best Practices, and Labs
+# Samples, Reference Architectures, Best Practices, and Labs

 This repository is meant to organize Microsoft's Open Source AI based repositories.